AmsterdamUMC-test/repo-template-secure/README.md

 ## Getting Started

-1. Click the green **“Use this template”** button on GitHub.
+1. Click the green **"Use this template"** button on GitHub.
 2. Create a **new, private** repository for your research project.
 3. Replace this file with the included [`README-template.md`](README-template.md), which is meant for your own project description.

-> Tip: If you’re working with others, you can create a new branch for your changes using:
+> Tip: If you're working with others, you can create a new branch for your changes using:
 >
 > ```bash
 > git checkout -b my-analysis